 Graduate certificate programs in public affairs and social sciences may help students develop and enhance specific skills within their field of study.
-Public affairs cover a broad range of activities in government, social justice, business and social services.
+Also, public affairs cover a broad range of activities in government, social justice, business and social services.
 Social sciences disciplines include economics, sociology, political science, psychology and the behavioral sciences.
 Certificate programs in public affairs and social sciences range in topics as diverse as applied behavior analysis, epidemiology, coaching, communication, defense policy and social work.
 In any of these areas, students can look for planned courses of study that typically include a few, highly-focused classes.

-Why Consider Graduate Certificate Programs in Public Affairs & Social Sciences?Graduate certificate programs in public affairs and social sciences may answer your needs for a short-term, focused education.
+Graduate certificate programs in public affairs and social sciences may answer your needs for a short-term, focused education.
 In fact, many certificates may only entail about 12 or 15 credit hours.
-As a result, full-time students may be able to earn their certificate in less than one year.
 Keep in mind that each school may have a slightly different format.

 Prepare for a Masters Degree

 Some graduate certificate programs in public affairs and social sciences mirror their related masters degree.
 Students could take classes alongside other grad students – and learn graduate material, without the commitment to a full degree.
 This might be a great way to explore a topic area, or build on an undergraduate education.
 As a possible side benefit, credits earned may be transferrable to a masters program.
 In other words, a graduate certificate might keep the door open to continued education.
 If this is your goal, you should check with prospective schools to see how to structure your program.